welshk91/Eirene/README.md

 For both methods, you will have to provide an implementation detailing what Uri to play.

 ## Customizations
-While `EireneActivity` and `EireneFragment` abstract classes both provide a good default template, you may want to add even more customizations to your video experience.
+While the `EireneActivity` and `EireneFragment` abstract classes both provide a good default template, you may want to add even more customizations to your video experience.

 #### Custom Layout
 If you want to provide a different layout than the library's default, you can simply override the `getRootView` method